sahil-rawat/sahil-rawat.github.io/_posts/2021-08-01-INTRO-TO-C-XII.md

 ---
 This is the tweltfh post in the series [Intro To C](https://www.sahilsinghrawat.in/posts/INTRO-TO-C-I/) In the last post we learned typedef

-In this post, we will learn about Pointers Arithmetic
+In this article, we will learn about Pointers Arithmetic

 ## Pointers Arithmetic